-As there has been no previous studies on accuracy of BEC in predicting decrease of CC after therapy, we assumed that accuracy of BEC in predicting response to therapy of CC measured as receiver operating characteristic (ROC) area under the curve (AUC) is 0.6.
-Thus, the size of the group was calculated for 120 patients based on study by Hajian-Tilaki assuming 10% marginal error and 80% power of the study.
-40 The number of enrolled subjects was planned to be increased by 12 subjects to allow for a 10% drop-out rate.
+As there have been no previous studies on accuracy of BEC in predicting decrease of chronic cough after therapy, we assumed that accuracy of BEC in predicting response to therapy of chronic cough measured as receiver operating characteristic (ROC) area under the curve (AUC) is 0.6.
+Thus, the size of the group was calculated for 120 patients based on the study by Hajian-Tilaki [40] assuming 10% marginal error and 80% power of the study.
+The number of enrolled subjects was planned to be increased by 12 subjects to allow for a 10% dropout rate.
 Thus, a total number of 132 subjects was the minimum participants required to perform this study.